Optimal single threshold stopping rules and sharp prophet inequalities: Introduction

 \paragraph*{Main contributions.}

-As noted above, prophet inequalities for sequences of independent random variables have been derived for a multitude of different problem instances.
-These are distinguished by their type (ratio or difference), and by the classes of considered stopping rules $\sT$ and underlying distributions $\cF^{(n)}$.
-Usually the derivation of a sharp prophet inequality in a particular problem instance consists of two steps: first, a stopping rule in a given class is proposed and a lower (upper) bound on the competitive ratio (regret) of the rule is derived for any distribution from given class $\cF^{(n)}$; second, a least favorable distribution $F_*^{(n)}\in \cF^{(n)}$ is exhibited such that the derived bounds are achieved.
+The literature on prophet inequalities is vast and the topic has been extensively studied.
+Sharp prophet inequalities presented in the literature, are typically {\em asymptotically sharp} in the sense of definitions \eqref{eq:gen-prophet-1} and \eqref{eq:gen-additive-1}, and they are derived for classes of all possible distributions $\cF_{[0,\infty)}$ or $\cF_{[0,1]}$.
+The process usually follows two main steps: a stopping rule in a given class is proposed and a lower (upper) bound on the competitive ratio (regret) of the rule is derived for any distribution from the given class; then, a least favorable distribution is exhibited for which the derived bounds are (asymptotically) achieved.
+In general, very little is known about exact values of the worst--case competitive ratio and the worst--case regret in the non--asymptotic setting when the horizon~$n$ is fixed, or when one considers additional constraints on the class of underlying distributions.

-The majority of prophet inequalities found in the literature are asymptotic as $n\to\infty$.
-Typically, they are derived for classes of all possible distributions, $\cF_{[0,\infty)}$ or $\cF_{[0,1]}$.
-In general, very little is known about sharp constants in prophet inequalities in the non--asymptotic setting when the horizon~$n$ is fixed, or under additional constraints on the set of underlying distributions, e.g., for the set of all distributions with the bounded second moment.
-In this paper our goal is to shed some light on these issues.